Ash Keys: New Selected Poems

 Author Information

 Michael Longley (Author) Michael Longley's thirteen collections have received many awards, among them the Whitbread Prize, the T.S.
 Eliot Prize, the Hawthornden Prize, the Irish Times Poetry Prize and the Griffin International Prize.
 His Collected Poems was published in 2006, and Sidelines- Selected Prose in 2017.
 In 2001 he received the Queen's Gold Medal for Poetry, and in 2003 the Wilfred Owen Award.
 He was appointed CBE in 2010, and from 2007 to 2010 was Ireland Professor of Poetry.
 In 2017 he received the PEN Pinter Prize, and in 2018 the inaugural Yakamochi Medal.
-In 2015 he was made a Freeman of the City of Belfast, where he and his wife the critic Edna Longley live and work.
-In 2022 he was awarded the prestigious Feltrinelli International Poetry Prize for a lifetime's achievement.
+In 2015 he was made a Freeman of the City of Belfast, where he lived and worked with his wife, the critic Edna Longley, until his death in 2025.
+For his lifetime achievement in poetry he was awarded the 2022 Feltrinelli Poetry Prize, and in 2024 the International Roma Prize.
 Paul Muldoon (Foreword By) Paul Muldoon is the Pulitzer Prize-winning author of fourteen full-length collections of poetry, including Howdie-Skelp.

 Tab Content 6